Thalassemia: Hemoglobin structural biology

 Normal human hemoglobins are tetrameric proteins composed of two pairs of globin chains, each of which contains one alpha-like (α-like) chain and one beta-like (β-like) chain.
-Each globin chain is associated with an iron-containing heme moiety.
-Throughout life, the synthesis of the alpha-like and the beta-like (also called non-alpha-like) chains is balanced so that their ratio is relatively constant and there is no excess of either type.
+Each globin chain is associated with an iron-containing heme molecular component.
+Throughout life, the synthesis of the alpha-like and the beta-like chains is balanced so that their ratio is relatively constant and there is no excess of either type.

-The specific alpha and beta-like chains that are incorporated into Hb are highly regulated during development:
+The specific alpha and beta-like chains that are incorporated into hemoglobins are highly regulated during development: